SplendidStrontium/splendidstrontium.github.io/_posts/tech/2020-02-03-github-issues-comments.md

 layout: post
 title: 	"Adding Comments to Jekyll Github-hosted blog with Github Issues"
 date:	2020-02-03 10:54
-categories:	snips
+categories:	tech
-tags:		[]
+tags:		[jekyll, github, how-to, comments]
-description: 	""
+description: 	"A summary of how I added comments to my Github-hosted blog; albeit by requiring people to use a Github-account to interact with the comment-page"
 published: true
 lastmod:	2020-02-03 10:54
 ---